Sara Sharif’s father and stepmother jailed for life for ‘torture’ and murder

 He told Sharif: “You treated her in such a way because you considered it your right to impose harsh discipline on her.

-“Sara was a brave, fiesty and spirited child.
+“Sara was a brave, feisty and spirited child.
 She was not submissive as you wanted her to be.
 She stood up to you.

 “I have no doubt that your ego and sense of self importance was boosted by the power you wielded over her and the rest of the family.”